Click for homepage

 Z Y X W V U T S R Q P O N M L K J I H G F E D C B A

-The disc shown here is a variant of the Caesar Cipher, of which one alphabet is in reverse order.
-When applied to the Hebrew alphabet in a static manner, the reverse caesar cipher is known as Atbash [2].
-In its basic form it is a simple substitution cipher (or: monoalphabetic substitution), but as the inner disc is movable, it could be used as a polyalphabetic substitution as well.
+However, as the inner disc is movable, it can be used as a polyalphabetic substitution as well.
 If we align the letter 'P' of the inner disc with the 'A' of the outer disc, the substitution is as follows:

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z